EbyChacko/project2_game/README.md

 * click `save` and page was deployed after auto-refresh.

 >  Site is published at https://ebychacko.github.io/project2_game/

+## How to Fork
+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [project2_game](https://github.com/EbyChacko/project2_game.git)
+3. Click the Fork button in the top right corner.

+## How to Clone

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [project2_game](https://github.com/EbyChacko/project2_game.git)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

-## Future Maintainability
+# Future Maintainability
 The future maintainability of the Edu Fun Zone website, which includes two main features - a calculator and a Tic Tac Toe game, will depend on several factors.
 Here are some considerations:

-1. Code structure: The website's code should be well-organized and follow best practices to ensure readability and maintainability.
+* Code structure: The website's code should be well-organized and follow best practices to ensure readability and maintainability.

-2. Documentation: Clear and comprehensive documentation of the codebase, including comments and explanations of the logic and functionality, can greatly aid in future maintenance.
+* Documentation: Clear and comprehensive documentation of the codebase, including comments and explanations of the logic and functionality, can greatly aid in future maintenance.
 It helps new developers understand the code and make necessary changes or updates.

-3. Version control: Utilizing version control systems like Git and GitHub allows for easy tracking of changes, collaboration among developers, and the ability to revert to previous versions if needed.
+* Version control: Utilizing version control systems like Git and GitHub allows for easy tracking of changes, collaboration among developers, and the ability to revert to previous versions if needed.
 This ensures that any modifications or updates can be managed effectively.

-4. Responsive design: As technology evolves, it is important to ensure that the website remains compatible with different devices and screen sizes.
+* Responsive design: As technology evolves, it is important to ensure that the website remains compatible with different devices and screen sizes.
 Implementing responsive design principles allows the website to adapt to various platforms, ensuring a consistent user experience.

 By considering these factors, the Edu Fun Zone website can be maintained effectively, allowing for future updates, improvements, and enhancements to its calculator and Tic Tac Toe game features.